Personal website of Gregory K. Maxey, Commander USN (Retired)

 This Word template add-in can be loaded manually from any template storage directory or automatically from your Word startup folder.
 For more on template add-ins and how to load them, see the heading: Organizing Your Macros/Template Add-ins at: Installing Macros.

-The add-in employs a Microsoft TreeView Control 6.0 (SP6) to list the CustomXMLNodes available for content control mapping.
+Version 3.3 of the add-in employs a Microsoft TreeView Control 6.0 (SP6) to list the CustomXMLNodes available for content control mapping.
 This control requires a library reference to MSCOMCTL.OCX (Windows Common Controls ActiveX Control DLL) which may be missing or require registering on your system, see: Add-In Technical Notes.
 The file MSCOMCTL.OCX is included in the add-in installation package.
 Where you locate/place this file will depend on your operating system.

 Instructions for installing and registering the file are provided in the "Read Me" text file that is part of the installation package.